Rogue Amoeba

 Rogue Amoeba Software, Inc. is a software company that produces audio software, specializing in applications for audio capture for the Macintosh platform.
-Rogue Amoeba's best-known products are Audio Hijack and Audio Hijack Pro (both now known simply as Audio Hijack).
-The Audio Hijack programs allow for users to capture and record audio from any program running under macOS.
-The Pro version adds support for VST, Audio Unit, and LADSPA plugins, among other features.
+Rogue Amoeba's best-known product is Audio Hijack (formerly known as Audio Hijack Pro), which allows for users to capture and record audio from any program running under macOS.
+It also includes support for VST, Audio Unit, and LADSPA plugins, among other features.

-Other software by Rogue Amoeba includes Nicecast, Airfoil, and Fission.
-Nicecast combines Audio Hijack's ability to capture audio with the open source Icecast streaming media system to enable users to broadcast audio from any program over the internet.
+Other software by Rogue Amoeba includes Airfoil, Fission, Loopback, Piezo, SoundSource, Farrago, and the now-discontinued Nicecast.
 Airfoil allows for the transmission of any audio through the remote speaker system of Apple's AirPort Express, which currently only supports audio from iTunes.
 Fission is an audio file editor designed to be simple and user-friendly.
 It has basic operations like fading and splitting, and can edit MP3 files without losing quality to recompression.
+Nicecast combined Audio Hijack's ability to capture audio with the open source Icecast streaming media system to enable users to broadcast audio from any program over the internet, before being discontinued in 2018.

 Their programs have won numerous awards, including "Best of Show" at the 2004 San Francisco Macworld Conference & Expo, two O'Reilly Mac OS X Innovators Awards, and two Macworld "Eddy" awards.